Catholic Drug and Alcohol Rehab Centers

-Approximately 73% of substance abuse treatment centers in the U.S. have a faith-based component to them.2 Furthermore, over 84% of scientific research concludes that faith-based substance abuse treatment has a positive effect on the individual.2 In addition, when surveyed, a majority of primary care doctors and psychiatrists agreed that a faith-based option for people with an alcohol use disorder, like Alcoholics Anonymous, is vital for success.3
+Approximately 73% of substance misuse treatment centers in the U.S. have a faith-based component and studies show that faith-based substance misuse treatment has positive effects on patients.2 When surveyed, a majority of primary care doctors and psychiatrists agreed that a faith-based option for people with an alcohol use disorder (AUD), like Alcoholics Anonymous, is vital for success.3

 A Catholic rehab may integrate biblical principles and values into the therapy, which can make treatment feel more comfortable, familiar, and safe.
 When you implement principles that are part of your life to help with substance abuse, you may be more ready to follow the treatment plan.